buddypress/bp-attachments/readme.txt

 = Requirements =

 * WordPress 6.1.
-* BuddyPress 11.0
+* BuddyPress 11.0.0.

 = Automatic installation =

 Using the automatic installation let WordPress handles everything itself.
 To do an automatic install of BP Attachments, log in to your WordPress dashboard, navigate to the Plugins menu.
 Click on the Add New link, then activate the "BuddyPress Add-ons" tab to quickly find the BP Attachments plugin's card.
 Once you've found the BP Attachments, you can view details about the latest release, such as community reviews, ratings, and description.
-Install the BP Attachments add-on by simply pressing "Install Now".
+Install the BP Attachments Add-on by simply pressing "Install Now".

 == Frequently Asked Questions ==